- Course Reserves Operator/Manager attached to a course department

 - You can edit only reading lists that are unassigned or assigned to you.

 - When you edit a reading list that is unassigned, it becomes assigned to you.
+To configure this, set the rl_auto_assign parameter; see Configuring Other Settings.

 - While you edit a reading list, the reading list is locked and cannot be edited by other library staff.